Nuclear Secrets: Episode three: Superbomb

-In 1950, Edward Teller briefs the team at Los Alamos about plans to construct a hydrogen bomb but U.S. Presidential Advisor Robert Oppenheimer opposes him.
+In 1950, Edward Teller briefs the team at Los Alamos National Laboratory about plans to construct a hydrogen bomb but U.S. Presidential Advisor Robert Oppenheimer opposes him.
 Oppenheimer is summoned to the White House to discuss whether Soviet spy Klaus Fuchs passed on info about the Super.
 Soviet Chairman Stalin instructs Andrei Sakharov to work under Beria on the Soviet hydrogen bomb project.
 U.S. Atomic Energy Commissioner Lewis Strauss supports Teller and U.S. President Harry S. Truman commissions the project.

 Kitty Oppenheimer fears her communist connections may compromise her husband and his moral objections to the project.
 Sakharov reviews Fuchs' info on Teller's Super but has his own plans for a simpler but less powerful bomb.
 Federal Bureau of Investigation agent Robert Lamphere gets Fuchs to confirm his contact was Harry Gold and this leads to the arrest of the Rosenbergs.
 Teller and Stanislaw Ulam find an ingenious solution to the problems with their design, which is successfully tested following Teller's resignation from the project.

 A power struggle in the USSR following the death of Stalin results in the downfall of Beria shortly before the testing of the Soviet H-bomb.
 Strauss orders the FBI to revoke Oppenheimer's security clearance under suspicion of spying for the Soviets.
 When U.S. testing runs out of control the American public are alerted to the power of this new weapon.
 Teller testifies against Oppenheimer at a security hearing and Strauss's objections are upheld.
 Sakharov becomes a leading dissident after civilians are killed in a Soviet bomb test.